-over a graph database $G$.
-For this, we will extend the BFS version of Algorithm~\ref{alg:any} in order to support finding \emph{all} shortest paths between a pair $(v,v')$ of nodes, instead of a single one.
-Intuition here is quite simple: to obtain all shortest paths, upon reaching $v'$ from $v$ by a path conforming to \texttt{regex} \emph{for the first time}, the BFS algorithm will do so using a shortest path.
-The length of this path can then be recorded (together with $v'$).
-When a new path reaches the same, already visited node $v'$, if it has the length equal to the recorded length for $v'$, then this path is also a valid answer to our query.
-The algorithm implementing this logic is presented in Algorithm \ref{alg:allshortest}.
+For this, we extend the BFS version of Algorithm~\ref{alg:any} in order to find \emph{all shortest paths} between pairs $(v,v')$ of nodes, instead of a single path --- see Algorithm~\ref{alg:allshortest}.
+The intuition simple: to obtain all shortest paths, upon reaching $v'$ from $v$ by a path conforming to $\rgx$ \emph{for the first time}, BFS always does so using a shortest path.
+The length of this path can then be recorded together with $v'$.
+When a new path reaches the same node $v'$ later, it is also an answer to our query $Q$ if its length equals the recorded length for $v'$.

-As before, we use $\mathcal{A}$ to denote the NFA for \texttt{regex}.
-We will additionally assume that $\mathcal{A}$ is unambiguous and that it has a single accepting state $q_F$.
+As before, we use $\cA$ to denote an NFA for $\rgx$.
+We will additionally require that $\cA$ is \emph{unambiguous} (it has at most one accepting run for every word), which we need to ensure that we do not return the same path twice.
+This condition is easy to enforce for real-world RPQs~\cite{BonifatiMT-www19,BonifatiMT20}.
+Indeed, a recent study of almost 150 million RPQs, found in over 900 million real-world SPARQL queries discovered that essentially all RPQs allow linear-time translations to unambiguous NFAs~\cite{HammererM25}, although the worst-case blow-up is exponential~\cite{KimelfeldMN25,Leung05}.
 The main difference to Algorithm~\ref{alg:any} is in the \emph{search state} structure.
-A search state is now a quadruple of the form $(n,q,depth,prevList)$, where: \begin{itemize} \item $n$ is a node of $G$ and $q$ a state of $\mathcal{A}$; \item $depth$ is the length of (any) shortest path reaching $n$ from $v$; and \item $prevlist$ is a \emph{list} of pointers to any previous search state that allows us to reach $n$ via a shortest path. \end{itemize} We assume that $prevList$ is a \emph{linked list}, initialized as an empty node, and accepting sequential insertions of pairs $\langle searchState,edge\rangle$ through the $\textsf{add()}$ method.
-Intuitively, $prevList$ will allow us to reconstruct \emph{all} the shortest paths reaching a node, since there can be multiple ones.
-When adding a pair $\langle searchState,edge\rangle$, we assume $searchState$ to be a pointer to a previous search state, and $edge$ will be used to reconstruct the path passing through the node in this previous search state.
-Finally, we again assume that \textsf{Visited} is a dictionary of search states, with the pair $(n,q)$ being the search key.
-Namely, there can be at most one tuple $(n,q,depth,prevList)$ in \textsf{Visited} with the same pair $(n,q)$.
-We assume that with \textsf{Visited.get}($n,q$), we will obtain the unique search state having $n$ and $q$ as the first two elements, or a null pointer if no such search state exists.
+A search state is now a quadruple of the form $(n,q,\mathit{depth},\mathit{prevList})$, where $n$ is a node of $G$ and $q$ a state of $\cA$, the length of the shortest path from $(v,q_0)$ to $(n,q)$ is $\mathit{depth}$, and $\mathit{prevList}$ is a list of pointers to a previous search state that allows us to reach $n$ via a shortest path from $v$.
+We assume that $\mathit{prevList}$ is a linked list, which we initialize empty, and to which we insert pairs of the form $\langle \mathit{searchState},\mathit{edge}\rangle$ using add().
+Intuitively, $\mathit{prevList}$ allows us to reconstruct \emph{all} shortest paths that reach a node.